gitAccountTestingTime/SimpleJourney/CHALLENGES_TO_ADD.md

 - **Type:** Courage/Personal Growth
 - **Duration:** 5-10 minutes
 - **Description:** Your character faces shadow beasts and political danger - you face a small fear
 - **Instructions:** Do something small that makes you uncomfortable.
 Make that phone call you've been avoiding, speak up in a situation, try something new, address a small conflict, or take a small risk.
-It doesn't have to be dramatic - just genuine.
+It doesn't have to be dramatic, just genuine.
 - **Verification:** Honor System
 - **Story Integration:** Prologue - facing shadow beasts or standing up to mercenaries; Act 1 - first political meeting or confronting nobles
 - **Thematic Fit:** Directly mirrors character's courage development; reinforces brave choices